Contact Us Today (424) 372-3112

 Posted by Sam Israels | Apr 26, 2020

-Under California law, domestic violence is generally defined as a physical assault against a current or former spouse, cohabitant, boyfriend, girlfriend, a person who has a child with victim, or another type of relationship described under the domestic violence statute.
+Under California law, domestic violence is generally defined as a physical assault against a current or former spouse, cohabitant, boyfriend, girlfriend, a person who has a child with the victim, or another type of relationship described under the domestic violence statute.

 How the case is filed is significant for a defendant.
 This is due to the differences between misdemeanor and felony crime punishments in California.
 It should be noted it's not uncommon for an initial filing of a felony domestic violence to be later reduced to a misdemeanor.

-Anyone charged with domestic violence in Los Angeles needs to have a clear understanding between misdemeanor and felony offenses and how this crucial filing decision will impact the case as it proceeds through the court process.
+Anyone charged with domestic violence in Los Angeles needs to have a clear understanding of misdemeanor and felony offenses and how this crucial filing decision will impact the case as it proceeds through the court process.

-What's the Difference Between a Misdemeanor and Felony?
+What's the Difference Between a Misdemeanor and a Felony?

 For undocumented immigrants, a felony conviction could carry immigration consequences, such as deportation or denial of citizenship.

-By contrast, a misdemeanor offense only carries a penalty of up to one year in a Los Angeles County jail and a fine up to $1,000.
-Most people who are convicted of a misdemeanor are placed on informal probation with no regular meeting with a probation officer.
-However, it's is possible the judge might impose some jail time as a condition of misdemeanor probation.
+By contrast, a misdemeanor offense only carries a penalty of up to one year in a Los Angeles County jail and a fine of up to $1,000.
+Most people convicted of a misdemeanor are placed on informal probation with no regular meeting with a probation officer.

 Domestic Violence “Wobblers” in Los Angeles

-Misdemeanor and Felony Domestic Violence Cases in Los Angeles
+Misdemeanor and Felony Domestic Violence Cases

 If convicted of PC 422 as a misdemeanor, the penalties include up to one year in county jail and a $1,000 fine.
-If convicted of criminal threats (CALCRIM 1300) as a felony, the penalties include up to four years in a state prison and a will be considered a “strike” under California's Three Strikes law.
+If convicted of criminal threats (CALCRIM 1300) as a felony, the penalties include up to four years in state prison and will be considered a “strike” under California's Three Strikes law.

 Stalking under Penal Code 646.9 stalking is defined as repeated harassment or threats against someone to a level where they are in fear of their own safety, or immediate family.
 Stalking (CALCRIM 1301) is yet another “wobbler” offense.
 A misdemeanor conviction could result in up to one year in county jail, or up to three years in state prison if convicted for a felony crime.